MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/governance-cross-tenant-sync.md

    ![Diagram of synchronization with commonly used attributes.](./media/governance-cross-tenant-sync/common-attributes.png)

 Organizations use the attributes to help create dynamic membership of groups and access packages in the source and target tenant.
-Some Microsoft Entra ID features have user attributes to target, s=such as lifecycle workflow user scoping.
+Some Microsoft Entra ID features have user attributes to target, such as lifecycle workflow user scoping.

 To remove, or deprovision, a B2B collaboration user from a tenant automatically stops access to resources in that tenant.
 This configuration is relevant when employees leave an organization.